-Both pike and musky belong to the same family, the Esocidae, but are nonetheless two separate species, with the musky being the larger one of the two.
+The musky is the larger one of the two predators and can outweigh pike by several pounds.
 Pike have light spots all over their dark, green bodies, while musky have dark spots or bars on a lighter body.
-Muskies have a sharply pointed tail, while pike have a more rounded one.
+Muskies have fairly pointy and narrow tail fins, while northern pike have broader and more rounded tails.

 Pike vs Musky (Major Differences)

 The following differences are sure ways of telling pike and musky apart, should you catch one or the other and have difficulties identifying your catch.